dfinke/ImportExcel/mdHelp/en/Remove-WorkSheet.md

 # Remove-WorkSheet

 ## SYNOPSIS
-Removes one or more worksheets from one or more workbooks
+Removes one or more worksheets from one or more workbooks.

 ## SYNTAX